A Review of Community-Centric Power System Resilience: Strategies, Data-Driven Methods, and Techno-Legal Perspectives: Power Systems Resilience Enhancement Strategies

 \subsection{Optimal Scheduling of Repair Crews}

 After an extreme incident, quick repairs of the power system are needed to minimize load-shedding losses.
 Maintaining resilience requires a proactive repair crew deployment approach to prepare for post-disaster repair and restoration.
-Optimization models have been proposed to minimize load shedding by sending repair crews to the ideal locations before extreme events. \cite{bian2021proactive}.
+Optimization models have been proposed to minimize load shedding by sending repair crews to the ideal locations before extreme events \cite{bian2021proactive}.
 Their goal is to maximize the expected restored load while minimizing the repair duration.
-In \cite{arif2017power}, Anmar Arif et al. propose co-optimization of repairs, reconfiguration, and DG dispatch in a two-stage method for outage management.
+In \cite{arif2017power}, Anmar Arif et al. propose a MILP based co-optimization of repairs, reconfiguration, and DER dispatch in a two-stage method for outage management.
+However, these optimization problems operate under assumptions of full system observability, known damage states, and possible actions.
+As reviewed in Section 3, deep reinforcement learning methods in references \cite{kamruzzaman2021deep} and \cite{zhao2022deep} learn adaptive policies from state–action–reward interactions that generalize across system states and scale to large networks without relying on predefined scenario sets.